worldamazing/plan/docs/overview.md

 ---
-> [!TIP]
-> ## A Guide for the First-Time Reader
->
-> This document is a comprehensive blueprint for a new civilization.
-It is a dense and deeply interconnected work.
-To grasp its core logic, focus on these **five foundational pillars** on your first read.
-Understanding these sections will give you the complete "source code" of the new paradigm.
->
-> 1.  **[Part 1: The Vitals](#part-1-the-vitals)**: This is the **Complete Diagnosis of Civilization 1.0.** It establishes the true goal of structural relief, deconstructs the core myths blocking our progress, and explains the cascading, primal wounds at the root of our collective suffering. *This entire part is the most important section to master.*
->
-> 2.  **[Part 2: The Framework](#part-2-the-framework)**: This is the **User Manual and Foundational Toolkit.** It provides the "First Principles" for building a new, coherent reality and introduces the Global Partnership (GP)—the practical, decentralized operating system designed to replace our broken structures with universal abundance.
->
-> 3.  **[The First Coherence (Part 5)](#the-first-coherence-the-revolution-of-the-self)**: This is the **Personal Path Forward.** It explains that the revolution does not begin "out there," but with the courageous, internal work of healing this wound within yourself.
-It is the practical first step.
->
-> 4.  **[Love: From Unconditional Acceptance to Unconditional Integrity (Part 9)](#love-from-unconditional-acceptance-to-unconditional-integrity)**: This is the **New Relational Physics.** It deconstructs our old, broken model of "love" and replaces it with a new, powerful, and coherent model based on "Fierce Love"—a ruthless, compassionate commitment to shared truth.
->
-> 5.  **[Governance: The End of Rulers, The Rise of Structure (Part 6)](#-governance-the-end-of-rulers-the-rise-of-structure)**: This is the **New Political Architecture.** It explains how a healed society can organize itself without rulers or hierarchies, using a decentralized, truth-based system of "Clarity Nodes."
->
-> 6.  **[Defense & Global Security (Part 7)](#defense--global-security-from-national-rivalry-to-planetary-stewardship)**: This is the **Immune System.** It explains how a coherent civilization defends itself, not through aggression, but through the "Guardian's Mandate" and the ruthless, non-violent quarantine of distortion.
->
-> Mastering these sections will give you the complete, interlocking logic of the World Amazing.
-The rest of the document is the detailed, high-resolution exploration of this new reality.

----
 # **Part 1: The Vitals**

 ## The Great Relief: The True Goal of This Plan
-This plan is not a World Peace Plan.
+This is not a plan for world peace.
 It is about building a world where humanity can finally experience a state of profound and total **relief.** Relief is not the destination, it is the **foundation.** It is the clean, stable ground from which our shared efforts can build a world where the very act of living is no longer a struggle, but a joyful and creative art form.

 For millennia, we have dreamed of "world peace," imagining it as a state where all wars have ended.
 But this is a fragile and incomplete vision.
 Even if every border were secure and every army laid down its arms, humanity would still not be at peace.
 We would still be trapped in a state of relentless, low-grade warfare with the systems that govern our lives.